Discover everything we launched at Webflow Conf 2024

 In the early days of the commercial web, developers would code websites page-by-page.
 As sites got more complex, engineers developed software that could support designing and building sites and help to manage the ever-increasing quantities of content running through them.

 The software they developed was the groundwork for modern Content Management Systems (CMS).
 A CMS is now an essential piece of website development, especially for an enterprise company that has to be able to handle large volumes of content and many users.
-We are now taking part in the next major CMS shift — away from slower developer-dependent projects and towards a development approach that is led by agile marketing teams and powered by modern no-code visual tools.
+We are now taking part in the next major CMS shift — away from slower developer-dependent projects and towards a development approach that is led by agile marketing teams and powered by modern visual-first tools.

 To find the right type of enterprise CMS for your company’s website, it’s important to consider not just the content it needs to manage or the end-result user interface but also what kind of workflow the platform enables for the teams who contribute to your website.